KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Spent a few hours in the morning working through Scrimba’s React course, getting more practice with props, conditional rendering , destructuring props etc.
 -
 - In the afternoon we learned about the importance of keeping components Pure in React.
 We were introduced to UseEffect and completed a workshop where we used it to fetch data from an API.

+### Day 41 ###

+- Spent an hour before class working through a few more React classes on Scrimba.
+- We were introduced to the Finite State Model today and then spent a lot of time learning about the useReducer hook, then worked through a workshop and practised using it.
+I found it tricky to get my head around but will have another crack at it tomorrow.
+- Spent a couple of hours after class making a simple React App that fetched and displays information about Star Wars Characters from an API.
+Created functionality to display a random character and info about them by clicking a button.
+Will try and add more functionality to it tomorrow.